-UI benefit payments were \$9.1 billion in 2021, as the State recovered from the COVID-19 pandemic and continued easing business restrictions.
-In 2022, benefit payments are estimated to fall to \$4.8 billion and \$4.9 billion in 2023, and a slight increase in 2024 to \$5.2 billion.
+UI benefit payments were \$9.1 billion in 2021 as the State recovered from the COVID-19 pandemic.
+In 2022, benefit payments are estimated to fall to \$5 billion, increasing to \$6.4 billion in 2023, and again increasing in 2024 to \$6.9 billion.

 The chart below shows the projected quarterly disbursements through 2024.
 Estimated UI benefit disbursements could change, depending upon actual unemployment levels.